 With “bonn hoeren”, since 2010 the Beethovenstiftung für Kunst und Kultur der Bundesstadt Bonn (Beethoven Foundation for Art and Culture of the Federal City of Bonn) has been engaged in pioneering work in the production, presentation and mediation of sound art.
 In addition, since 2015 it has also been putting on an annual European competition for installation-based sound art with “bonn hoeren – sonotopia”.
 This prize for the promotion of young sound artists is the only one of its kind in Europe today.
 The yearly competition by invitation is endowed with prize money in the amount of 10,000 euros, made available for the realisation and presentation of a new sound installation in the city of Bonn.
 As a result, Bonn has been privileged to host and experience a series of excellent works of sound art over the past years, created by promising young European artists who have now already become firmly established in active professional art practices.

-The international residency and exchange project “sonotopia – the sonic explorers” will turn former Bonn prize-winners into travelling researchers and sound art ambassadors in 2019, sending them out into the world on an artistic expedition.
+The international residency and exchange project “sonotopia – the sonic explorers” will turn former Bonn prize-winners into travelling researchers and sound art ambassadors, sending them out into the world on an artistic expedition.
 Three pairings of two sonotopia prize-winners each will travel to Valparaiso/Chile, Dakar/Senegal and Tehran/Iran respectively, where they will spend an entire month engaged in project and research residencies and work together locally with two young artists from the countries in question.
 They will be supported and guided in their efforts by local partner organisations.

-Finally, on the occasion of the Beethoven jubilee year in 2020, all 12 participating sound artists will come together for a joint residency in Bonn, in order to share their experiences and interrogate and deepen their work within a new context.
-Over the space of two weeks, they will occupy the district of Bonn Nord with interventions, actions and discursive formats, culminating in the presentation of the process and results of the project as a whole in the scope of a month-long exhibition hosted by Künstlerforum Bonn.
+Finally, on the occasion of the Beethoven jubilee year in 2020, all 12 participating sound artists will come together for a joint residency in Bonn, in order to share their experiences and interrogate and deepen their work within a new context. (postponed to 2021) Over the space of two weeks, they will occupy the district of Bonn Nord with interventions, actions and discursive formats, culminating in the presentation of the process and results of the project as a whole in the scope of a month-long exhibition hosted by Künstlerforum Bonn.

 Experiences of Reality from the Perspective of Listening in Urban Spaces